Make your app easier to promote

 When featuring apps, the Windows Store may use your app screenshots and images in various layouts.
 Be sure to design great screenshots that represent your app, and make sure the first screenshot is especially representative and appealing.

 To maximize your app's chance of getting featured in the Store, you'll also need to provide at least one promotional image in your app's submission.
-Providing the 2400 x 1200 pixel size is most important, as we can use that image in a number of ways in the Store.
-In some layouts, we may crop this image, so make sure the center of the picture contains the most relevant info/images.
-For more info, see Promotional artwork.
+Providing the 2400 x 1200 pixel size is most important, as we can use that image in a number of ways in the Store for Windows 10 customers.
+Keep in mind that we may crop this image in some layouts, so the center of the picture should contain your app's key visual elements and branding/logo.
+You may also want to provide additional image sizes if your app runs on earlier OS versions.
+For more details and guidelines, see Promotional artwork.

 In most cases the Windows Store doesn't consider featuring apps with 16+ content, unless the app uses content filtering so that any content that is only appropriate for age 16+ is hidden from users until they explicitly choose to show it.
 The content filter should be turned on by default, it should be password protected, and it should be available in the app itself (not on a separate website).

 Submitting your app to all relevant markets can help you get broader coverage for your app.
-Of course, you'll want to make sure that your app is appropriate and meets all local guidelines for the markets you choose; for example, some markets require an age rating certificate from a specific rating board, or has other requirements.
-Localizing into as many languages as possible can also help.
+Of course, you'll want to make sure that your app is appropriate and meets all local guidelines for the markets you choose.
+Localizing your app's content into as many languages as possible can also help.

 Following these guidelines will also make it easier for others to promote your app in reviews, social media, or other venues.